angelolab/ark-analysis/docs/_rtd/data_types.md

 * `perim_square_over_area`: the square of the perimeter divided by the area.
 * `major_axis_equiv_diam_ratio`: the major axis length divided by the equivalent diameter.
 * `convex_hull_resid`: the difference between the convex area and the area divided by the convex area.
-* `centroid_dif`: the normalized euclidian distance between the cell centroid and the corresponding convex hull centroid.
+* `centroid_dif`: the normalized euclidean distance between the cell centroid and the corresponding convex hull centroid.
 * `num_concavities`: the number of concavities of the region.
 * `nc_ratio`: for nuclear segmentation only.
 The nuclear area divided by the total area.